-

 When must I notify the DMV that I've purchased or sold a vehicle?

-You must report the ownership transfer to the California DMV within five days of the sale.
-Either mail in a completed A Notice of Transfer and Release of Liability form, or notify online.
+You must report the ownership transfer to the California DMV within 10 days of the sale date.
+Either mail in a completed Notice of Transfer and Release of Liability (Form, REG 138) or notify the DMV online.

-The buyer must report the change of ownership to the DMV within 10 days of the sale.
+The buyer must report the change of ownership to the DMV within 5 days of the date of purchase.
 The transfer fees and use taxes must be paid within 30 days.

 How do I figure out the use tax and transfer fees on my newly acquired vehicle?